slnovak/fedgis_ruby_demo/README.md

 # FedGIS 2014 ArcGIS & Ruby Demo App

 You will need an ArcGIS developer account and application in order to log into this application.
 First, create an [account](https://developers.arcgis.com).
-Next, you will want to create an application so that you will have a client ID and client secret.
+Next, you will want to create an application so that you will have a *client id* and *client secret*.
+Also make sure you fill in the redirect uri with *http://localhost:4567* so that OAuth knows where to redirect.

 This is an application designed to show a few concepts.